YosvanySS/ML_potential/README.md

 # xyz2qe
-The main goal of this Python script is to split the database for any Machine Learning Potential (MLP) in the format `*.xyz` into their respective input files of [Quantum Espresso (QE)](https://www.quantum-espresso.org/).\
-The script executes QE locally for 2s to determine the number of _k-points_ and other considered parameters for parallelizing the code in the Cluster.
+The main goal of this Python script is to split the database for any Machine Learning Potential (MLP) in the format `*.xyz` into their respective input files of [Quantum Espresso (QE)](https://www.quantum-espresso.org/).
+The script executes QE locally for 2 seconds to determine the number of _k-points_ and Fast Fourier Transform (FFT) coefficients in the Z direction, which are used for parallelizing the code in the Cluster.

 > [!IMPORTANT]
 > **Requirements for using this script:**\
 > `QE` installed.
 See [home page](https://www.quantum-espresso.org/) for downloading it.
 > `timeout` installed.
 It kills QE's execution after a 2s in our local machine.\
 > `parallel` installed.
-It is used to run QE at the same time in different CPUs in our local machine.
+It runs QE simultaneously on different CPUs in our local machine.

 > [!TIP]
 >